Dedicated Legal Team for Contested and Uncontested Divorce

 Contesting the divorce

-In scenarios where your spouse disagrees with the divorce, they will legally be required to file a statement of defense.
+In scenarios where your spouse disagrees with the divorce, they will legally be required to file a statement of defence.
 This document will entail their objections to your original claim such as parenting rights, spousal support or the division of assets.
 Your spouse may choose to file a counterclaim at this time.

 Agreeing to divorce

 If your spouse agrees to the divorce, they are choosing not to object to any of the terms in their statement of claim and are not contesting the divorce.
 From here on out, they will only be informed of the status of the divorce and there will be no court hearing.
-In some situations, your spouse may not respond at all and as a result you are able to file a noting in default document.
+In some situations, your spouse may not respond at all and as a result you are able to file a noting in the default document.
 In this scenario, the divorce will continue however they will have no involvement whatsoever.

 STEP 6: Divorce judgement